Glimesh/broadcast-box/README.md

 ## Authentication and Logging

 To prevent random users from streaming to your server, you can set the `WEBHOOK_URL` and validate/process requests in your code.
+This enables you to separate the authorization between broadcasting (whip) and watching (whep).
+So you can safely share a watch link without exposing the key used for broadcasting.

 If the request succeeds (meaning the stream key is accepted), broadcast-box redirects the stream to an url given by the external server, otherwise the streaming request is dropped.

 See [here](examples/webhook-server.go).
 For an example Webhook Server that only allows the stream `broadcastBoxRulez`

+For a more advanced example of a webhook server implementation making use of separating the key for streaming from the key for watching, see the [broadcastbox-webhookserver](https://github.com/chrisingenhaag/broadcastbox-webhookserver) repository.

 ## Network Test on Start